TeamRizu/outfox-wikijs/dev/mode-support/tja-support.md

 ```
 ---
 ## ``DEMOSTART``
 This allows for the preview of the song file set in ``WAVE``.
 It is set to play when in screen select music, (The music wheel) and will play from the point chosen here.
-This system mimicks the ``#PREVIEW`` system in BMS, but does not require you to load two files.
+This system mimics the ``#PREVIEW`` system in BMS, but does not require you to load two files.
 It simply uses the one song file, and will play from the point selected.

 You need to set a time within the file, or this can cause issues with some simulators.
 If your song file was 93 seconds long, and you set ``DEMOSTART:99``, this can cause undesirable behaviour in other simulators.
 If the number is invalid in OutFox, it will just play from the beginning, so do set this right!